susom/tide/README.md

 ## TiDE Uses / Execution

 TiDE can be used in various environments.
-Below are the prerequisites and instructions for few of the environemnts TiDE is available
+Below are the prerequisites and instructions for several environments TiDE is available

    1. Local System - Standalone
    2. Local System - using a  Docker container